 Will you be able to work with my camper’s specific dietary needs?
 It is important to us that each child’s special dietary needs are met.
 Communication is key!
 Prior to camp, we ask that you indicate any special needs on our Camper Personal Information Sheet and on the Medical Form.
 Additionally, upon arriving to camp, if necessary or desired, you and your camper can meet with our chef to ensure that the proposed menu meets his/her needs.

-How would my child's medicine be distributed?
+How would my child’s medicine be distributed?
 Are there any nurses on site?
 Olympia has two registered nurses on site at all times.
 They will distribute any necessary medicine to your camper at designated times during the day and night.
 Our nurses also treat minor illnesses, provide a little TLC and decide who needs to see the doctor.
-Depending on the attention needed, campers may be taken to the urgent care or hospital in Huntsville which are approximately thirty-two miles from camp.
+If the need arises, Huntsville has an Urgent Care facility as well as a hospital that is approximately thirty-two miles from camp.

 What is a typical day like at Camp Olympia?
 Campers stay busy at camp!
 From our “Wake-up” Radio Show to “Lights-Out” at bedtime, our day is packed with fun!
 At camp, no two days at camp are exactly the same!
 Each camper will receive an activity schedule, based on their activity preferences, on the first day of camp.
 The schedule shows 6 activity periods on Mondays, Wednesdays and Fridays, and 4 activity periods on Tuesdays, Thursdays and Saturdays.
 These 10 activity periods give campers the opportunity to participate in a variety of activities that interest them.
 Additionally, every night, there is a different program planned for campers ranging from cookouts to dances and talent show to carnival!

-Below is an example of a "typical" day at camp for our 2-week and 3-week campers.
-For a look at a typical day for our SPARK week, click here.
+Below is an example of a “typical” day at camp for our 2-week and 3-week campers.
+For a look at the typical day for our SPARK week, click here.

 Are the cabins air-conditioned?
 YES!
 Each cabin and bathroom has air-conditioning.
 This is a HUGE benefit on hot summer days.
 Additionally, our dining hall and most other indoor facilities are air-conditioned and have ceiling fans.
 Olympia also benefits from the shade of the many trees we have all around camp.